jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/auto-completion%7Cmanaging_the_auto-completion_module/query%7Cmake_an_auto-completion_query%7C4.md

-Use this API to request the auto-completion index
+Use this API to request the auto-completion index.

 **Requirement:** OpenSearchServer v1.5